Qumulo/docs/administrator-guide/network-multitenancy/partitioning-cluster-into-tenants.md

 ### Step 1: Create a New Tenant
 After you enable multitenancy for your cluster, you can create a new tenant.

-Use the `qq multitenancy_create_tenant` command and specify a name for your tenant.
+Run the `qq multitenancy_create_tenant` command and specify a name for your tenant.
 For example:

 ```bash
 $ qq multitenancy_create_tenant \